How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 Teaching grammar might seem intimidating.
 If you have never taught grammar, that is natural.
 The next time you find yourself thinking, how do I build a grammar lesson?, follow the basic structure you would with any other lesson.
 Scaffold.
 Review.
 Provide multiple learning opportunities.

+You can build a grammar lesson plan that engage students and meets standards.
+Hopefully, this outline provides the basics for your grammar activities.
 I treat grammar like I do public speaking, reading, or writing… as an essential part of my language arts classroom.
 Soon your students will too.